From Static to Dynamic Structures: Improving Binding Affinity Prediction with Graph-Based Deep Learning: Experimental Section

 Subsequently, the docked structures undergo binding affinity prediction using Dynaformer within one hour.
 The top 10\% of molecules from both Dynaformer predictions and Autodock Vina docking energy were combined together.
-Following the literature~\cite{lyu2019ultra, bender2021practical}, we conducted a filtering and visual inspection procedure.
+Following the literature~\cite{lyu2019ultra, bender2021practical}, a filtering and visual inspection procedure was conducted.
 In particular, a filtering process according to Veber's rule and Lipinski's rule of five~\cite{lipinski1997experimental, veber2002molecular} was used.
-More specifically, we removed molecules that have more than 5 hydrogen bond donors, more than 10 hydrogen bond acceptors, a calculated octanol-water partition coefficient (Clog P) exceeding 5, more than 10 rotatable bonds, or a polar surface area larger than 140 $\mbox{\r{A}}^2$.
+More specifically, molecules were removed that have more than five hydrogen bond donors, more than ten hydrogen bond acceptors, a calculated octanol-water partition coefficient (Clog P) exceeding five, more than ten rotatable bonds, or a polar surface area larger than 140 $\mbox{\r{A}}^2$.
 Additionally, molecules with high intrinsic energy, such as those containing 3-, 4-, 7-, or more than 12-membered rings, were excluded.
-Then, visual inspection was performed based on the HSP90 ATP binding pocket following the same principle as in~\cite{stebbins1997crystal, huth2007discovery, kung2008dihydroxylphenyl, murray2010fragment, janin2010atpase,yoshimura2021thermodynamic}, and promising molecules were selected according to their structures, that is, whether they possess a hydrophobic head and a hydrophilic tail.
-Up to 20 molecules were selected for the subsequent wet lab validation experiments (Supplementary Figure~2).
+Then, a visual inspection was performed based on the HSP90 ATP binding pocket.
+Following similar principles in previous structure-activity analysis, promising molecules were selected based on whether the ligand possesses a hydrophobic head and a hydrophilic tail~\cite{stebbins1997crystal, huth2007discovery, kung2008dihydroxylphenyl, murray2010fragment, janin2010atpase,yoshimura2021thermodynamic}.
+Up to 20 molecules were selected for the subsequent wet lab validation experiments (Figure~S2, Supporting Information).